RobinGG/RobinGG.github.io/about/index.md

 ---

 ## Who am I?
-Hi there, I'm Robin, a Software Engineer working for Ericsson.
+Hi there, I'm Robin, a Software Engineer working for Ericsson before Jul 2018.
+Now, [Blue](https://www.mart.blue) is my employer.

 I perfer coding with Java, and also use Python and Shell sometimes.
 I graduated from SCUT(South China University of Techknowledge) in 2016.
 So, yeah, I'm still a junior Engineer.